 The trail also leads back to him as it relates to me losing my sponsors for my talk show.
 I remember I was losing my home when I asked him help me out.
 He send me check for $1,500 enough for me to move and put my furniture in storage.

-Several year later I let Donald know that I knew Cathy Hughes had sold the black community out with an offer by him and his mother she could and would not refuse.
+Several year later I let Donald know that I knew Cathy Hughes had sold the black community out with an offer from him and his mother she could and would not refuse.
 He was in denial and said “There was no deal made.”
 It was in the 90s when he reached back and found another “Usual Suspect.”
 He made a $50,000 donation to Cora Masters Barry a convicted felon.
-She was the DC Boxing Commissioner in the 80s and ripped off the commission for thousands of dollars in fraudulent travel expenses.
+She was the DC Boxing Commissioner.
+In the 80s she ripped off the commission for thousands of dollars in fraudulent travel expenses.
 She is currently multi-tasking ripping off the DC government and the SE Tennis & Learning Center with donations approved by Mayor Muriel Bowser and donations from the tennis sisters, Serena and Venus Williams.
 She is controling the monies earmarked for the tennis center by using a non-profit organization called the Recreation Wish List, which is a sham.
 Former World Heavyweight Champion Riddick Bowe is now homeless and broke because he took the advice of another “Usual Suspect” Rock Newman.
-Newman Bowes’ manager made Cora the Director of Bowes’ non-profit Reach Back Community program established to enhance the development of local youth.
-The only think that was enhanced were the bank accounts of Rock Newman and Cora Masters Barry.
-Cathy and Cora have a lot in common they both have never seen a dollar they would not take or a pipe they would not smoke.
+Newman was Bowes’ manager and he made Cora the Director of Bowes’ non-profit Reach Back Community program.
+The program was established to enhance the development of local youth.
+The only people that were enhanced were the bank accounts of Rock Newman and Cora Masters Barry.
+Cathy and Cora have a lot in common they both have never seen a dollar they would not steal or a pipe they would not smoke.
 I thought Donald Graham was a better man and a better judge of character, but they say “Birds of a feather flock together.

 The cast of characters that the Grahams chose from the mothership of the Washington Post as the first INSIDE SPORTS MAGAZINE staffers doomed the magazine from the beginning.
-For example, John Walsh (Style section), Tom Shales (Style section), Tom Boswell (Sports) and Tony Korhiser (Sports).
+For example, John Walsh (Style section), Tom Shales (Style section), Tom Boswell (Sports) and Tony Korhiser (Sports)–all losers.

 I am on record saying, “Tony Kornheisner should be glad that he was born Jewish/White and not Harold Bell.
 This guy has no talent, his ace in the hole was kissing Donald Graham’s butt”.
 He help make Michael Wilbon one of the biggest liars in sports media.
 Michael’s colleague and friend John Feinstein said, “Michael Wilbon is the biggest ass kisser in sports media”, that does not sound like a friend to me.

-Rev. James Brown (CBS/NFL studio host) is another story, but I will say for now, he has told me more lies than Wilbon–this was almost a photo finish.
+Rev. James Brown (CBS/NFL studio host) is another story, but I will save for now, he has told me more lies than Wilbon–this was almost a photo finish.